TomzxCode/llm-conversations-viewer/docs/architecture.md

 Conversation list sidebar:

-- Renders conversation titles with metadata
+- Renders conversation titles with metadata and checkboxes
-- Handles conversation selection
+- Handles conversation selection (for viewing)
+- Manages multi-select state for export
-- Provides delete functionality
+- Provides select all/none controls
 - Updates when new conversations are added

 **`js/ui/chat-view.js`**